 Support Bar Assistant (0 Hours Contract)

-We are looking for people who would like to work in a bar environment serving people in the local community and sports users of the leisure centre.
-Experience not essential, full training provided.
+We are looking for people who have experience in a bar environment and would like to serve people in the local community and sports users of the leisure centre.
+Full training provided with competitive rates of pay.

-Hours are mainly evenings and weekends, If you think you have the qualities needed to join our team or if you would like more information on the hours and tasks involved please e-mail Chris Passfield (Senior Operations Manager) email@example.com.
+Hours would be evenings and weekends on a Zero Hours Contract.
+If you think you have the qualities needed to join our team or if you would like more information on the position please e-mail Clint Moore; Clint@shenleyleisurecentre.co.uk.

 As this post is bar work, applicants must be 18 or over to comply with licensing regulations.

 This post will be subject to meeting screening requirements satisfactory to the Trust such as references & Disclosure & Barring Service checks.

 Must be a user (customer) of Shenley Leisure Centre.